 The following sections explain the principal investment strategies and policies that the Portfolio uses in pursuit of its investment objective.
 The board of trustees of Vanguard Variable Insurance Funds (the Board), which oversees the Portfolio's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.
-Under normal circumstances, the Portfolio will invest all, or substantially all (but in no event less than 80%), of its assets in stocks that make up its target index.
+Under normal circumstances, the Portfolio will invest at least 80% of its assets in the stocks that make up its target index.
 The Portfolio may change its 80% policy only upon 60 days' notice to shareholders.